chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 - Python for DevOps book.
 - High Performance Python book.
 - Robust Python book for clean and maintainable code.
-- Mutiple documentations.
+- Multiple documentations.

 Let's get started.

 - I'm strongest in Python since I also do data engineering, which made development time faster.
-I do understand Go, JavaScript is better backend choice but there will make the development time longer.
+I do understand Go, JavaScript is a better backend choice but there will make the development time longer.

     => I chose **Python**.
-For framework, I chose **Flask** due to its simplicity and support for both front-end and back-end.
-Will update to FastAPI later for better performance.
-At the moment, great performance is not the priority since user base is small.
+For the framework, I chose **Flask** due to its simplicity and support for both front-end and back-end.
+I will update to FastAPI later for better performance.
+At the moment, great performance is not the priority since the user base is small.
 I find sometimes I have to link Python with JavaScript since the company also has a front-end team.
 Learning JavaScript is useful for this case.

-- I have experience in full-stack and devops.
-The next things was finding what fits the budget.
+- I have experience in full-stack and DevOps.
+The next thing was finding what fits the budget.
 Use "back-of-the-envelope" calculation to estimate the cost, server need:

     - SQL or NoSQL:
     I found SQL is better and faster for query and data manipulation.
 But currently, the data is small and NoSQL databases out there aren't free.
-For SQL, I found AWS DynamoDB offer the most for free tier (25GB).
+For SQL, I found AWS DynamoDB offers the most for the free tier (25GB).
 After a while, I found it's quite stable and fast.
 They also have CloudWatch to monitor database performance but please turn them off if you don't need it to save cost.
 Once we have more profits, we can move to SQL.
     => Choice: NoSQL with AWS DynamoDB.

     - Hosting:
     I currently use **Render** free tier since they have very easy deployment with Flask.
 However, their free tier server will sleep unexpectedly after some inactivity.
 However, EC2 is the best choice with 12 months free tier and it is stable.
-CI/CD deployment with EC2 however is not easy.
-They requires a bunch of configurations and fixing bugs (devops) will be a pain for those who are not familiar with it once I left this project to someone else.
+CI/CD deployment with EC2, however, is not easy.
+They require a bunch of configurations and fixing bugs (DevOps) will be a pain for those who are not familiar with it once I left this project to someone else.
     => Choice: **Render** for now.
-The goal is to move to EC2 once working MVP is done.
+The goal is to move to EC2 once the working MVP is done.

-    > For server, profiling and load testing your software will help determine how much RAM you will need.
-For CPU, the more CPU will help with the better performance.
+    > For the server, profiling and load testing your software will help determine how much RAM you will need.
+For CPU, the more CPU will help with better performance.

     - Email service:
-    I found **AWS SES** is the best for free tier for my need.
+    I found **AWS SES** is the best for the free tier for my need.
 It's stable and fast.
 They also offer customization HTML.
 The email verification email, however, needs production access from AWS, which requires some communication with the company.

     - CI/CD:
     I found **GitHub Actions** is the best for this case since the company is small and the deployment is simple.
 Its free tier is also enough for this case.